adi1905/news_translation_and_summarization/README.md

 2. Summarization Model: Condense lengthy news content into concise and informative summaries, enabling users to grasp the key points efficiently.
 3. Text-to-Speech Model: Transform written news articles into spoken content, catering to users with different preferences and accessibility needs.
 4. Sentiment Analysis: Gain insights into the emotional tone of news articles, allowing users to gauge the overall sentiment of the content.

+Simply clone the repo, install the required packages and run : python3 app.py The application will be started on localhost:5000